Who can ride Trials?

 Download a membership form, fill it out and return it to Sacramento PITS.

+Discount cards are offered to members who work, check or organize an event.
 To maintain or upgrade your status you will need to earn worker points throughout the year.
-The club could not operate without is hard working club membership.
+The club could not operate without its hard working club members.

 Where can I ride?